20240918 131131 min

 How far is Kyoto from Osaka Airport?

-Kyoto is about an hour away from Osaka’s Kansai International Airport by train.
-You can take the JR Haruka Express or other local train services to Kyoto Station.
+Kyoto is about an hour from Osaka Airport by train.
+You can take the JR Haruka Express or other local trains to Kyoto Station.

-What are some recommended hotels in Kyoto for families?
+What are some of the best hotels for families in Kyoto?

-Are there day trips from Kyoto that are suitable for families?
+Are there any day trips from Kyoto that are good for families?

 Leave a Comment